annedorko/mindfulqueer/_posts/2018-01-15-first-attempt-affirmations.md

 title: Inside a First Attempt at Verbally Performing Affirmations
 ---

 I stare in the direction of the window, not really at the window or even through it.
-I ground my feet on the floor, sat comfortably straight, hands in my lap.
+I ground my feet on the floor, sit comfortably straight, hands in my lap.

 I am anxious and overwhelmed right now with the sheer amount of work ahead of me, so I’ve chosen this affirmation for the day: